 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Recreational Vehicle Mechanic tend to value Support, Independence, and Relationships.
+Compared to most people, those working as a Recreational Vehicle Mechanic tend to value Support, Independence, and Working Conditions.

 Most importantly, Recreational Vehicle Mechanics moderately value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.